luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 Moreover, the above-mentioned techniques work only when the target is fully realizable, i.e. the specification can either be satisfied or not, with no middle ground.
-In the context of Industry 4.0 this might be seldom the case, and instead it would be preferred a technique that, rather than returning no answer, returns the ``best-possible" solution under the actual circumstances.
+In the context of Industry 4.0 this might be seldom the case, and instead it would be preferred a technique that, rather than returning no answer, returns the "best-possible" solution under the actual circumstances.
 The work (Brafman et al., 2017) <d-cite key="brafman2017service"> brafman2017service </d-cite>
 contributes in this direction by providing a solution technique that coincides with the exact solution if a composition exists;